 Applicants for admission to the bar must show that they possess the personal qualities required to practice law and have the necessary character to justify the trust and confidence that the public and the legal system will place in them.

 Before an applicant will be admitted to the Maryland bar, the aspiring lawyer must pass three levels of scrutiny from current members of the bar.

 First, a Character Committee composed of volunteer attorneys makes a recommendation based upon one of its members' investigation.
-Second, the Board of Law Examiners will review these findings and recommendation, and may conduct further proceedings, before making a recommendation to the Court of Appeals.
-Finally, the Court of Appeals makes the ultimate decision on whether to admit the applicant.
+Second, the Board of Law Examiners will review these findings and recommendation, and may conduct further proceedings, before making a recommendation to the Supreme Court of Maryland.
+Finally, the Supreme Court of Maryland makes the ultimate decision on whether to admit the applicant.

 |Application for Admission

 The process starts with your submission of an Application for Admission to the Bar, where any error, omission or inconsistency may trigger a closer examination by the Character Committee member assigned to vet your background.
 If there is anything in your background that may raise issues, you would be wise to consult with an attorney specializing in character and fitness reviews to ensure the proper disclosures and wording before submitting this all-important document and the Character Questionnaire contained in Part II of the application.
 Candid disclosures may not prevent further scrutiny, but they will certainly increase your chances of admission as the character and fitness process proceeds.

 The Character Committee Chair assigns the application to a committee member for investigation.
 That member will review the Character Questionnaire carefully and contact references for verification of this data.